Swim, snorkel & dive with Seals in Cornwall

 The best time generally is from mid May until October but the over-riding factor is the weather.
 The seals are always around at this time of year it's just you need the right conditions to find them.
 Ideally it should be sunny with calm winds.
-We also can combine trips with great encounters with basking sharks, bait-balling sardines and pods of common dolphins, diving gannets, Cornish penguins (don't ask), bottlenose dolphins, minke whale, pilot whale, leatherback turtle and sunfish.
+We also can combine trips with great encounters with basking sharks, bait-balling sardines, leaping bluefin tuna, pods of common dolphins, diving gannets, Cornish penguins (don't ask), bottlenose dolphins, minke whale, pilot whale, leatherback turtle and sunfish.

 Cornwall is a great place to see seals as the water clarity is much better (typically 7-20 metres) than many other coastal sites.
-Also due to the remoteness of where we visit no other boats or visitors will be there as well.
+Also due to the remoteness of where we visit we rarely encounter other boats or visitors.

 RIB Logan is a 7.2 metres (24 feet) rigid hull inflateable boat, which is the preferred option to use for snorkelling as it is easy to get in and out of.
-She is licensed to carry 7 passengers plus skipper up to 20 miles from a safe haven, which is more than far enough.
+She is licensed to carry seven passengers plus skipper up to 20 miles from a safe haven, which is more than far enough.
 We carry a full itinerary of safety equipment including oxygen.

 Where and when?

 As RIB Logan is on a trailer we are not tied to one port.
 However, we generally use Penzance for access to the swim with the seals (Penzance slip can be found at Google maps), look for the Sailing Club building and RIB Logan is a bright orange RIB on the slipway.
-We usually depart two hours before low water and return two hours after low water or at 09.00 and return around 16.30 on full day trips or by arrangement on half day trips depending upon tides.
-All day parking is available in the harbour car park and you will need about £6 in change.
+We usually depart two hours before low water and return two hours after low water or at 09.00 and return around 16.30 on full day trips.
+Parking is available in the harbour car park and you will need about £6 in change.
 Note: the nearby public toilets now require a 20p coin.